WatchThisFirewall/WTF.v1/README.md

 - [Team CYMRU][30] has a [Secure IOS Template][29], which is especially useful for external-facing routers / switches
 - [Cisco\'s Guide to hardening IOS devices][31]
 - [Center for Internet Security Benchmarks][32] (An email address, cookies, and javascript are required)

-## Are you releasing licensing besides GPLv3?

-I will not. however, if it's truly a problem for your company, there are commercial solutions available (to include purchasing the project, or hiring me).

-## Bug Tracker and Support

-- Please report any suggestions, bug reports, or annoyances with a [github bug report][24].
-- If you\'re having problems with general python issues, consider searching for a solution on [Stack Overflow][33].
-If you can\'t find a solution for your problem or need more help, you can [ask on Stack Overflow][34] or [reddit/r/Python][39].
-- If you\'re having problems with your Cisco devices, you can contact:
-  - [Cisco TAC][28]
-  - [reddit/r/Cisco][35]
-  - [reddit/r/networking][36]
-  - [NetworkEngineering.se][23]

 # License